 A PA student puts on his white coat during the PA White Coat Ceremony, signifying his transition from student to practitioner.

-Work directly with patients and make an impact on community health with your Physician Assistant, MPA.
+Work directly with patients and impact community health with your Physician Assistant degree.

 Why become a PA?